Beyoncé, the Kardashians and More Dazzle at Diana Ross' Star-Studded 75th Birthday Party

 All of Hollywood came out for Diana Ross' big birthday.

-The industry legend celebrated her 75th birthday on Tuesday night with a party worthy of an iconic performer.
-There was no need for the songstress to ask "Where did our love go?" because, judging by the star-studded guest list, virtually no celebrity missed the opportunity to celebrate Ross.
+The industry legend celebrated her 75th birthday on Tuesday night at hot spot Warwick with a party worthy of an iconic performer, aptly titled "Diamond Diana" in honor of her 75 years.
+There was no need for the songstress to ask "Where did our love go?" because, judging by the long star-studded guest list, virtually no celebrity missed the opportunity to celebrate Ross.

 From DJ Khaled to Bette Midler, famous faces from all corners of Tinseltown showed up for the special soirée.
 Fortunately for fans, paparazzi were not far away as they captured each star arriving or leaving the celebration in their glamorous duds.